dotnet/sdk/documentation/TemplateEngine/Conditional-processing-and-comment-syntax.md

 To add conditional, or dynamic, content you can add Template Enging expressions in your source files.
 The conditional expression let you to include or exclude part of the file according to a specified condition, and to do this you can use the familiar conditional expressions like **#if**, **#else**, **#elseif**, **#endif**.

+To learn more about conditional expressions evaluation go to [Conditions](Conditions.md) description.

 | Name     | Description   |
 |----------|---------------|
 |[Language files](#language-source-files)| Common Dotnet language source files.|